Skip to content

 If you know about the musical instruments industry, you are surely aware this is usually not the case with most manufacturers.

 You may come across a lot of negative comments on coated strings on the internet, however, this simply does not change the fact that Elixir Strings is the leader in this niche!
-Just ask any guitar player what brand comes up to their mind when coated strings are mentioned, they will 99% of the time tell you the Elixir brand!
+Just ask any guitar player what brand comes to their mind when coated strings are mentioned, they will 99% of the time tell you the Elixir brand!

 Why should you use Elixir coated strings?

-Elixir Strings guarantee you the longest-lasting strings with the best tone and feel not only for your electric guitars, electric bass and acoustic guitars but also for your 12-string acoustic guitars, acoustic bass guitars and even for your banjos!
+Elixir Strings guarantees you the longest-lasting strings with the best tone and feel not only for your electric guitars, electric bass and acoustic guitars but also for your 12-string acoustic guitars, acoustic bass guitars and even for your banjos!

 They are engineered for great tone, long life and excellent playing sensation.
 Corrosion, oil, and dirt build-up will not give you any issues even when used for very long times!
 They guarantee you the longest-lasting tone compared to any coated or uncoated strings on the market.